Tony Sheldon

 Federal - NSW

-Tony was born in Caringbah, Sydney, in 1961.
+Tony was born on 26 August 1961 in Caringbah, NSW.
 His parents, Neil and Gwen, were both involved with the Labor movement.
-Tony attended high school at De La Salle College in Cronulla.
+He attended De La Salle College in Cronulla.

 Unlock full biography